mezhanglei/react-easy-formcore/README.md

 - `valueSetter` function to format input form value, used with `valueGetter`, `optional`.
 - `rules` Checksum rules for form fields `optional`.
 - `initialValue` The initial value of the form field, note that this value is different from `value` when the form is rendered for the first time.
-- `onFieldsChange` The event function when the value of the control changes will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls. `optional`.
+- `onFieldsChange` The event function when the value of the control changes will only be triggered by the control's active `onChange`, not by `form.setFieldValue` and `form.setFieldsValue`, avoiding circular calls. `optional`.
 - `onValuesChange` Listening for changes in form values.`optional`。
 - `errorClassName` add a custom class name when there is an error message, `optional`.